top of page

 Star Tortoise

 Feeding your Star Tortoise the right portion sizes and at the correct frequency is crucial to its overall health.
 Adult tortoises generally need to be fed once a day, and the food portion should be about the size of their shell.
 For babies and juveniles, feed them twice a day, but with smaller portions.
 The amount of food you offer should be based on their activity level and size, ensuring that they always have access to fresh, varied food.
 It’s important to remove any uneaten food from the enclosure after about 1–2 hours to prevent spoilage and attract pests.
+Incorrect feeding routines and overfeeding can lead to behavioral changes, which are clearly explained in Signs of Stress in Indian Star Tortoises and Their Causes.

 Hydration & Soaking

 Although Star Tortoises are desert animals, they still need adequate hydration.
 Provide a shallow water dish in their enclosure at all times, which should be cleaned and refilled daily.
 In addition to drinking, tortoises should be soaked 2–3 times a week in lukewarm water for 15–20 minutes.
 This soaking helps them stay hydrated, aids in smooth shedding, and promotes digestion.
 Especially for younger tortoises, soaking is critical for preventing dehydration, as they can’t always drink enough water on their own.
+For a detailed explanation of soaking, drinking behavior, and dehydration risks, read Do Indian Star Tortoises Drink Water?
+Bathing & Hydration Guide.

 A well-balanced and varied diet is essential for the health and longevity of your Star Tortoise.
 By offering a range of leafy greens, grasses, and safe vegetables, and avoiding toxic foods, you can help your tortoise thrive in captivity.
 Remember that calcium and hydration play a huge role in maintaining a healthy shell and digestive system.
 With proper feeding practices, your Star Tortoise will not only survive but thrive, living a long, healthy, and happy life.
+For a complete daily care routine beyond diet, How to Care for Your Indian Star Tortoise serves as a comprehensive guide.

 At Promeal, we know how important it is to give your pets a healthy and varied diet.
 That’s why we create high-quality, natural pet food to keep them happy and healthy.

-Our specialty is premium live and dried insect-based feeds like mealworms, superworms, crickets, roaches, waxworms, and hornworms.
+Our speciality is premium live and dried insect-based feeds like mealworms, superworms, crickets, roaches, waxworms, and hornworms.
 These insects are grown on an organic diet, making them a nutritious and tasty treat for your pets.

 Check out our "Shop" section to find the perfect food for your pets!